108th Operations Group: 1945

 During the month of April 1945 the 348th net a record for tonnage of bombs dropped on the enemy, with a total of 2091.5 tons.
 Total ammunition expended was just under two million rounds.
 So far as is known, this bomb tonnage is the greatest every dropped in one month by any group, either fighter or bomber, and the accuracy of the bombing attested repeatedly by reports from ground observers.
 Most of the record tonnage was dropped in the Ipo Dam area northeast of Manila, and helped pave the way for the infantry's capture of that vital control-point of Manila's water supply.
 From San Marcelino the 348th also flew missions over French Indochina, Hainan, China, and Formosa.

 In May 1945 the group moved to Floridablanca airfield, west of Fort Stotsenburg, and from there continued attacks on Japanese ground troops, chiefly in the Cagayan Valley in northern Luzon.
 By the middle of June the enemy forces had disintegrated and scattered so that profitable targets were hard to find, So operations of the 348th were redirected to the Ryukyus, and the group began operations from Ie Shima in mid-July.

 Contrary to expectations the Japanese air forces did not choose to fight, and in the following month only 15 enemy planes were shot down without loss to the 348th in air combat.
 However, there was an abundance of ground and shipping targets in Kyūshū and North China, and the group's P-51s took a constant toll of enemy transportation on water and land before the afternoon of 14 August when the planes of the 348th delivered the last bombs dropped on Japan before the order was given to "cease firing".

 In the immediate postwar era, the group moved to Itami Airfield, Japan in October 1945 as part of Far East Air Forces, performing occupation duty.
 The 348th Fighter Group was inactivated at Itami Airfield on 10 May 1946.

 Summary of Victories

 Colonel Kearby went on to score 22 aerial victories.
 Other aerial aces of the group were Lt.
 Colonel W.D.
 Dunham – 16, Lieutenant Colonel William M. Banks – 9, Colonel R.R.
-Rowland – 8, Major W.G.
-Benz – 8, Lieutenant Colonel E.F.
+Rowland – 8, Major Walter G. Benz Jr. – 8, Lieutenant Colonel E.F.
 Roddy – 8, Major S.V.
 Blair – 7, Captain G.A.
 Davis Jr. – 7, Captain M.E.
 Grant – 7, Major J.T.
 Moore – 7, Major E.S.
 Popek – 7, Major N.M.
 Brown – 6, Captain R.H.
 Fleischer – 6, Captain W.B.
 Foulis – 6, Captain R.C.
 Sutcliffe - 5, and First Lieutenant L.F.
 O'Neill - 5.